Our Services

 Sciatic endometriosis is rare but possible if you have cyclic leg pain tied to your periods, along with other endometriosis symptoms.
 A combination of history, imaging, and potentially laparoscopy is key to diagnosis.
 Early treatment—medical, surgical, or both—can protect nerve function and improve your quality of life.

-If you suspect sciatic endometriosis, start by tracking your symptoms, try a free, online symptom check, and discuss your concerns with a doctor who understands endometriosis.
+If you suspect sciatic endometriosis, start by tracking your symptoms, use Ubie's free AI symptom checker for endometriosis to gain personalized insights, and discuss your concerns with a doctor who understands endometriosis.
 Always seek prompt care for severe or worrying symptoms, and talk to your physician about any issues that could be life-threatening or seriously impact your health.

 (References)